WHY GO DIGITAL?

 Through Newzik, many musicians discovered this completely innovative way of reading music.
 By using the iPad in landscape mode, they can enjoy a large display that is even larger than the classic B4.
 Coupled with a foot pedal for page turning, this feature is essential for musicians that have doubts regarding score sizes.

-Each string player can have his own iPad stand
+Get each string player closer to his own iPad stand

-Instead of sharing a B4 score with a fellow musician, why not have your own iPad,a t the distance your want about having your own and personal iPad, at the distance you want, right in front of your eyes?
-String players share a stand for two reasons:
+Instead of sharing a B4 score with a fellow musician, how about having your own and personal iPad, at the distance you want, right in front of your eyes?

 Zoom-in on the MusicXML score